eliasd1/lab-04/README.md

 Start time: 5:01PM;

-Finish time: 1:00PM
+Finish time: 7:10PM

-Actual time needed to complete: 15 minutes
+Actual time needed to complete: More than two hours